 While providing a great product and great customer service are certainly important when it comes to word-of-mouth marketing, a strong online presence and actual digital WOM marketing strategy is important for generating positive conversations about your brand online.

 The first thing that you should start working on is building up your online presence on social media and blogging sites.
 If you don’t already keep a company blog, you should start doing so immediately.
 The same thing goes for social media sites – if you’re not using all of the main ones, you should set up an account and get posting today.
 But having an account or a blog alone isn’t enough; you need to make sure that you’re adding friends, making connections, and posting regularly and consistently.
 The more consistent you are, the more you’ll start to build up a loyal base of followers.
+Read more about becoming a social influencer.

 To help you establish yourself as a social media-lite, it’s important that all content that you post is high quality, and relevant to your audience/followers.
 Each post should be something that your audience can connect with, and everything posted should be high quality – pictures should be formatted well, videos should load quickly, and text should be free of major grammatical and spelling errors.

 At this point in the game, you should have built up a pretty tight-knit community of followers on your social media platforms of choice.
 Now, it’s time to do something that will get those people talking about you.
 Developing a campaign idea that is creative, edgy, and engaging enough for people to talk about and share is by far the most difficult part of digital WOM marketing.
 But, it’s not impossible.
 For example, one way to get people talking is to announce a new product line or a really great promotional special for your brand.
-Another way is to post a picture that is extremely engaging, funny, or thought provoking.
+Another way is to post a picture that is extremely engaging, funny, or thought-provoking.

 If you have the time and the resources though, you can do something even more enticing and catchy.
 For example, putting forth a challenge or competition can ensnare user engagement like never before.
 Whatever you choose to do, make sure that it’s original, meets your brands goals, is measurable, and is honest.